-The container (jar or sachet) should not be heated to, or stored at temperatures higher than 50 °C. Where the container remains unopened, the reference material will remain stable for more than 10 years from the date of certification.
-When exposed to atmosphere the reference material is stable, with total weight changes of less than 0.5 % at naturally occurring temperature and humidity extremes.
+The container (jar or sachet) and its contents should not be heated to, or stored at temperatures higher than 50 °C. Where the container remains unopened, the reference material will remain stable for more than 10 years from the date of certification.
+When exposed to atmosphere iron pyrites are likely to oxidize.
+Tests have shown that the increase in weight of an exposed reference material of similar matrix, in the Auckland climate, is less than 0.1% per year.